 What is a default?

-If a repayment for a Business Term Financing or Property-Backed Secured Notes remains unpaid 90 days past the due date, we consider the note to be in default.
-The threshold for the definition of default is lowered to 60 days for Invoice Financing.
+If a repayment remains unpaid 90 days past the due date, we consider the note to be in default.
+The threshold for the definition of default for Invoice Financing as of 1st March 2021 would also be standardized with the rest of the products to 90 days.
 This does not mean that the SME will never pay, but that the non-payment is serious enough to consider recourse against them.

 What is Funding Societies' default rate?